gchudnov/squel-java/README.md

 # squel-java
-A Java-port of [Squel.js](https://hiddentao.github.io/squel/) - a lightweight library for building SQL query strings
+A Java-port of [Squel.js](https://hiddentao.github.io/squel/) - a lightweight library for building SQL query strings.
+It helps you build SQL query strings through a fluent API.

 ## Requirements